 The Probiotic Brands I Recommend for Histamine Intolerance

-- Klaire Labs Ther-Biotic Factor 1 is an encapsulated probiotic containing only Lactobacillus rhamnosus, a key histamine-lowering probiotic strain.
-You can purchase it here: Klaire Labs - Ther-Biotic Factor 1.
+- Klaire Labs Ther-Biotic Factor 1: This probiotic contains Lactobacillus rhamnosus, a key histamine-lowering probiotic strain.

 - ProBiota HistaminX: This unique probiotic contains a handful of probiotic strains, including multiple Bifidobacteria strains, that degrade histamine.

 - Thorne Research Bacillus Coagulans: This probiotic contains the well-studied, safe spore-based probiotic Bacillus coagulans.